ye-ses/alx-system_engineering-devops/0x02-shell_redirections/README.md

 the 9th file duplicates the last line of the file adding the 10th file to the directory
 11th file counts directories in the current folder
+The 12th file prints the current directory files sorted from newest